Marc Bohne - Original Oils

 A Postscript...

-A very special thanks to Sid Larsen, who gave me (and most of his students) more than I could ever repay.
-If anyone deserves a free pass to those 27 virgins in the hereafter, it is Sid.
-And to my dad, Ralph Bohne, who put the roof over my head and the food on the table.
-The monumental significance of that sort of thing often gets overlooked in the big picture."
+A very special thanks to the late Sid Larsen, who gave me (and anyone he had contact with) more than I could ever repay.
+If anyone deserves a free pass to those 72 virgins in the hereafter, it is Sid.

 --Marc Bohne